seqeralabs/wave-showcase/example-gke/README.md

 3. Make sure to enable the [Workload identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity) feature when creating (or updating) the cluster.
    - "Enable Workload Identity" in the cluster "Security" setting
    - "Enable GKE Metadata Server" in the node group "Security" settings
-   - Configure the cluster following the See the [Google documentation](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity#kubectl) for details. documentation
+   - Configure the cluster following the See the [Google documentation](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity#kubectl) for details.
     - The following values were used in this example (replace them with values corresponding your environment):
       - CLUSTER_NAME: the GKE cluster name e.g. `cluster-2`
       - COMPUTE_REGION: the GKE cluster region e.g. `europe-west1`